 The Nomination Committee is responsible for identifying and pre-screening individuals qualified to become members of the Company's Board of Directors.
 The Nomination Committee is composed of three Directors.
-As of the date of this offering circular, the chairman of the Nomination Committee is Reynaldo G. David, and its sole other member is Estelito P. Mendoza.
+As of the date of this offering circular, the chairman of the Nomination Committee is Reynaldo G. David, and its members are Eric O. Recto and Estelito P. Mendoza.